meghanhoyer/NICAR17_Adv_SQL/README.md

 All the SQL for the class is in this file: SQL_queries.md

 We're going to use inspection data from the Department of Labor/Occupational Safety and Health Administration.

 Here's the description of OSHA data from [DOL's website](http://ogesdw.dol.gov/views/data_summary.php): "The dataset consists of inspection case detail for approximately 100,000 OSHA inspections conducted annually.
 The dataset includes information regarding the impetus for conducting the inspection, and details on citations and penalty assessments resulting from violations of OSHA standards.
 Additionally, accident investigation information is provided, including textual descriptions of the accident, and details regarding the injuries and fatalities which occurred."

-Inspection, accident and injury datasets were downloaded from the [DOL's site](http://ogesdw.dol.gov/views/data_summary.php) on 02/24/2017.

-For this class, I limited the data to Jan 1, 2016 through February 24, 2017.
+Inspection, accident and injury datasets were downloaded from the [DOL's site](http://ogesdw.dol.gov/views/data_summary.php) in February 2016.
+The files that are currently up on that site are incomplete and erroneous, and should not be used for analysis until they've been corrected by OSHA and thoroughly vetted for completeness (It's been a week and OSHA can't tell me when this problem will be corrected).
+OSHA also has a seemingly modern API, but as of late February 2017 the servers were down and no data could be accessed.

 Record layouts: